 ‘So I should stay and spy.’
 Sirius took several long, deep breaths.
 ‘Like Snape.’

 ‘I don’t trust Dumbledore or his Order and I don’t need them, either,’ Harry said.
 ‘I was strong enough to defeat Bellatrix.
-I’ve survived Voldemort alone twice in a duel.
+I’ve survived Voldemort alone twice.
 We’ll be fine without him.’

 ‘You can’t stay with your relatives or come to Grimmauld.
 He’ll be able to find you.’
 Sirius glanced around.
 ‘What about here?’

-I promised Fleur, but I’m not telling him until the last moment.
+I promised Fleur, but I’m not telling him unless I have to.
 The longer nobody knows, the safer Fleur is.

 ‘I’ll sort something out,’ he said.

 ‘Do you promise?’
 Sirius asked.